How the Private Voice Took Hold

 Merritt spoke in a dry, almost distant tone.
 Instead of being open about his experiences, he often chose to be sarcastic.
 Songs like “The Book of Love” used simple chord progressions and lyrics that were honest and reflective.
 The emotional impact came from the lines, not from the singer’s vocal strain.

 The Magnetic Fields operated within the structures of independent record labels, particularly through Merge Records.
 This independent infrastructure allowed for ambitious projects that might have struggled to meet the expectations of major labels.
-The album format was still very important.
-Even as digital formats grew in popularity in the early 2000s, 69 Love Songs encouraged people to listen carefully.
+The album format still mattered here.
+Even as digital formats grew in the early 2000s, 69 Love Songs asked listeners to stay with a large, deliberate sequence.

 Merritt’s approach made the definition of intimate songwriting broader.
 Emotional truth didn’t require being overly vulnerable.
 It could be expressed through irony, humor, or formal craft.
 This flexibility would later influence artists who navigated the space between sincerity and performance in online environments.